mozilla/www.ccadb.org/cas/audit-incident-report.md

 **Expectations:**

-- A root cause is defined as a factor that caused a nonconformance and SHOULD be permanently eliminated through process improvement.
+- A root cause is defined as a factor that caused a nonconformance and should be permanently eliminated through process improvement.
 - This section MUST contain a detailed analysis of the conditions which combined to give rise to the issue.
 - It is unusual for an incident to have a single root cause; often there is a confluence of several issues such as a software bug, insufficient checks, and a malformed request.
 - Make sure that all contributing causes are identified and described, including noting when they first arose and how they avoided detection until they were discovered or identified.